 Custom localization may overwrite all of them and read out custom/l10n.xml file in case of existing that.

-The key of the localizing phrase is the first entry in any language, for example Russian:
+The key of the localizing phrase is the first entry in any language, for example English:

 SYS language